kalekdev/uni/semester-1/lineare-algebra/notes.typ

   sin(alpha), 0, cos(alpha);
 )
 $
-and so on in higher dimension...
+and so on in higher dimensions...

+_Givens Rotation_ $G(phi) = R(-phi)$ - Simply a rotation by the angle $phi$ in the anti-clockwise direction

-Rotations which are not confined to a plane can be done through decomposition into several rotations.
-TODO
+TODO: Rotations which are not confined to a plane can be done through decomposition into several rotations.

+=== Reflection (Householder) Matrix
-*Reflection Matrix* - Reflection of space (a vector $bold(x)$ which does not lie on the plane) across an arbitrary plane with normal *unit* vector $bold(u)$:
+The orthogonal Householder matrix $Q$ represents the reflection of space (a vector $bold(x)$ which does not lie on the plane) over an arbitrary plane with normal *unit* vector $bold(u)$:
-- Projection of x on the plane $= a u$
-TODO: Derivation from script\
-The matrix which achieves this transformation is called the Householder Matrix:\

 $
   abs(bold(u)) = 1\
-  bold(Q = 1-2 u u^T)
+  bold(Q = I-2 u u^T)
 $

 *"Fuer die Computer sind alle Zahlen schön"* - _Vasile Gradinaru_

 == QR Zerlegung (QU Zerlegung)
-In LU Decomposition, the matrices are not orthogonal which can lead to rounding errors.
-QR Decomposition is a different approach, where the matrix Q is orthogonal (which is useful).
+QR Decomposition is a different approach to solving LGSs, where the matrix Q is orthogonal.

-Likewise, it can be used to solve LGSs, with the advantage of :
+Likewise to LU decomposition, it can be used to solve LGSs:
 $
-  bold(A x = b <=> Q R x + b <=> R x + Q^T b)
+  bold(A x = b <=> Q R x = b <=> R x = Q^T b)
 $
 Advantage:
-- reduced rounding errors
+- Reduced rounding errors due to the way computers represent floating point numbers (fractions)
 Disadvantage:
 - 3 times as inefficient as LU-Zerlegung

-TODO: What exactly are the rounding errors?

-Calculation:
-Create 0 in the lower half of R only using orthogonal transformations.
-It can be done with either rotations or Householder matrices (reflections):
-1. Use a combination of rotation matrices with certain angles and clockwise / anti-clockwise to bring elements under the pivot to 0 without affecting others
-2.
+The goal is to find a series of orthogonal transformations, which transform $bold(A)$ into an upper matrix when multiplying it.
+Since orthogonal matrices multiplied together result in an orthogonal matrix, they can easily be combined into one and used to solve the LGS as described above.

+=== Givens rotations
+Considering a vector, for example $vec(x_1, x_2)$.
+We can transform one of its components into 0 by rotating it onto an axis, resulting in $vec(r, 0)$ the following applies:
+$
+  r &= sqrt(x_1^2+x_2^2)\
+  cos(theta) &= x_1 / r\
+  sin(theta) &= x_2 / r
+$
+This works in $RR^n$ dimensions.
+TODO: Complex as well?

+Using these formulas with a Givens (clockwise) rotation, we can simply replace $cos$ and $sin$ in the matrix with the fractions, targeting the row we don't mind changing and the element we currently want to transform into 0.

+By applying a series of Givens rotations, we can carry out the full Gaussian elimination, ending up with an Upper / Right matrix.

+=== Householder reflection
+The goal is to find a Householder matrix that reflects a column of $A$ onto the axis of the row we are *not* trying to eliminate.
+As we know the resulting vector, for example $abs(bold(x)) dot e_x$, the unit vector $u$ is simply the normed vector between the original and resulting column of $A$:

+$
+  bold(x) in RR^n\
+  bold(v) = bold(x) - abs(bold(x)) dot e_n\
+  bold(u) = bold(v) / abs(bold(v))
+$

+The Householder matrix can then be found as before:
+$
+  bold(Q = I-2 u u^T)
+$

+When targeting inner columns, the reflection matrix should only be in the bottom right corner of the current $Q$, to avoid ruining our previous progress (the rest of it stays as $I$.
+This means that we ignore the upper row(s).

+=== Which method to choose?
+- Givens rotation is great for targeting specfic elements to turn into 0, and it needs a series of rotations to reduce several dimensions at once.
+It is ideal if there are already several 0s in the column.
+- Householder reflections have the power to turn all except one element of a column into 0s at once (reflect a vector in $RR^3$ directly onto the x-axis for example)

 == Upcoming
 _Determinant_ - The factor by which a linear transformation (usually represented as a matrix) changes any area / volume in space.
 Can only be computed for square matrices.